FormIt3D/autodesk-formit-360-windows-help-old/Formit Capabilities/Revit Interop.md

 ### Revit Interop

 ---
-> Make the connection beween Schematic Design in FormIt 360 and Design Documentation in Revit seamless.
+> Make the connection between Schematic Design in FormIt 360 and Design Documentation in Revit seamless.

 ---